PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-12 05:39:07
+Last updated: 2024-04-12 05:39:40
-Random Quote: I heard enough to know she saved your a-s. - Mike Ehrmantraut
+Random Quote: Yes Barney, your submissions were recieved and no, we will not be attending any parties in your pants. - Ted Mosby